-A' Level students number between 40 and 50.
+A' Level students at SES number between 40 and 50.
 Provision at this stage (Key Stage 5) is said to be responsive to the needs of individual students.

 Students can choose from 16 subjects at A' Level and there are four possible routes they can take, culminating in 3, 4 or 5 A-levels, with the possibility of completing A2 Mathematics in Year 12.

-Sharjah English School is still - relatively - small in terms of student size.
-According to the school's Web site the student population currently stands at approximately 600 students with 339 pupils in primary and 225 in Secondary (source: BSME).
+Sharjah English School is still small in terms of student size and prides itself on its small school feel.
+According to the school's website the student population currently stands at approximately 600 students with 339 pupils in primary and 225 in Secondary (source: BSME).
 At present 45 nationalities are represented with British students the single largest population demographic.
-Approximately 10 percent of the student body are Emirati.

 The school has a respectable teacher to student ratio of 1:23.
 The maximum classroom size at secondary level is said to be 22 students.